-Motion by Commissioner McMurray, seconded by Commissioner Raughton, to recommend approval to the City Council the development plan for general
+Motion by Commissioner McMurray, seconded by Commissioner Raughton, to recommend approval to the City Council the development plan for general and medical office, based upon the findings proposal meets the review criteria for development plans as set forth in City Code Section 7.5.502(E) and

-Finalize the recording of the reciprocal easement agreement for parking under note number 15 on page 1 and on page 2.
-Receive approval of the drainage report and address water quality treatment for the entire area to be disturbed.
+- 1. Finalize the recording of the reciprocal easement agreement for parking under note number 15 on page 1 and on page 2. - 2.
+Receive approval of the drainage report and address water quality treatment for the entire area to be disturbed. - 3.
 Show the reception number on the plan for the utility and drainage easement, one on the west and east side of the lot.

-- Aye: 6 Commissioner Raughton, Commissioner McMurray, Chair Graham, Commissioner McDonald, Commissioner Eubanks and Commissioner Almy
+Aye: 6 - Commissioner Raughton, Commissioner McMurray, Chair Graham, Commissioner McDonald, Commissioner Eubanks and Commissioner Almy

-- No: 1 Commissioner Rickett
+No: 1 - Commissioner Rickett

-- Absent: 1 Commissioner Wilson

-- Recused: 1 Vice Chair Hente
+Recused: 1 - Vice Chair Hente